George Orwell in The Road to Wigan Pier writes about a phenomenon he identifies as ‘Northern snobbishness’:

 Andrew Wynn Owen – The Multiverse (to be published on Review 31)

-Julian Turner – Desolate Market (to be published on Singapore Review of Books)
+Julian Turner – Desolate Market (published at the Singapore Review of Books)